aplteam/Tatin/docs/FirstStepsWithTatin.md

 A> ### Searching for tags: the strategy
 A>
 A> 1.
-First Tatin tries to find 100% matches for each keyword A> 1.
-In case there is no match Tatin tries to find the search string _somewhere_ (`⍷`) A> 1.
+First Tatin tries to find a 100%-match
+A> 1.
+In case there is no match, Tatin tries to find it _somewhere_ (`⍷`) A> 1.
 In case there is still no match a fuzzy search is performed A>
 A> The fuzzy search would find "windows" when you enter "winndows" and "linux" when you enter "linuks".
-It has limits but in practice it works quite well unless the tags are very short: typing "AY" when you meant "AI" would not work.
+It has limits, but in practice it works quite well unless the tags are very short: typing "AY" when you meant "AI" would not work.
 A>
 A> Notes:
 A> * The strategy outlined above is applied on each tag independently.